cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 # Prio3 {#prio3}

-> NOTE This construction has not undergone significant security analysis.

 This section describes Prio3, a VDAF for Prio {{CGB17}}.
 Prio is suitable for a wide variety of aggregation functions, including (but not limited to) sum, mean, standard deviation, estimation of quantiles (e.g., median), and linear